Metro TV (Indonesian TV network): Meet Nite Live

 Meet Nite Live is a satirical-wrapped late-night talk show that airs since 21 March 2025, hosted by Valentinus Resa and Otonk Setiabudi.
-It is a reincarnation of the similary named Midnight Live, and is broadcast on weekdays from 10:30pm to 11:30pm.
+It is a reincarnation of the similarly named Midnight Live, and is broadcast on weekdays from 10:30pm to 11:30pm.

 Midnight Live

 Midnight Live is the predecessor of the aforementioned reincarnation, a program combining interviews with on-scene report on real-life issues and behavior trends, broadcast weekdays from midnight to 1:30 am.
 The program explores a specific topic, with people interviewed live in the studio, while an on-scene reporter covers the topic.
 Midnight Live also had interactive segments where viewers could give live comments through call-ins and text messages.
 It was the highest-rated talk program during midnight by a television station in Indonesia.